cfaucher2018/cfaucher2018.github.io/index.md

+# HTML 10/26/18

+This week I learned about html.
+I also learned about how to code in html mode.
+I also learned about the many different types of code that is used in html form.
+I also learned about how to use html to create my own website.
+I also learned how to code while useing tages to create my own website.
+I aslo learned about how to take an images and a video and to turn it into code so that it can be displayed on my website.

+---

 # XML 10/19/2018

 This week I learned about XML.
 I also learned about how to use XML in markdown.
 I also learned about how to create a world of coad in XML form.
 I also learned about how to create something useing a lot of different lines of coad.
 I also learned about how to use visual studio coad in XML formate.
 I also learned about how to write coad in a different language.